Reducing your home’s energy use is one of the best ways to lower your monthly costs. It’s also easier than you might think.

 - Drain a quart of water from your water tank every 3 months.
 This will remove sediment that impedes heat transfer and lowers the efficiency of your heater.
 Follow the manufacturer’s directions.

-In your insulation:
+Saving in your insulation:

 - Seal air ducts, particularly in your attic.
 The unsealed ducts in your attic and crawlspaces lose air, and uninsulated ducts lose heat—wasting energy and money.